 • Internal campaign

-A funding catalyst is a reasons why people want to give to your organization.
+A funding catalyst is a reason why people want to give to your organization.
 Normally there are two easy milestones built into the year – the calendar year end and your organization’s fiscal year end, which is hopefully sometime around the summer.
 These are natural times to rally your supporters around the message of ending the year well, or what funding is needed for next year’s goals.

 I’d also suggest coming up with two other two catalyst time periods to help frame up the rest of your year.
 These could be a local giving day that’s already being sponsored or promoted, or you can come up with your own internal campaign.
 Maybe intentionally drive a summer campaign to offset the seasonality slump.
 You want to have logical, important, time-sensitive campaigns to get your donors involved all year long.